FAQ A to Z

 How can I set up a new TMS site?

-New sites must be created by the Online Media team.
-Please contact Online Media to discuss your new site request.
+New sites must be created by the Web Team.
+Please contact the Web Team to discuss your new site request.

 How can I limit access to a folder in my TMS site?

-You can secure sections of your website by setting access restictions on a folder in your site.
+You can secure sections of your website by setting access restrictions on a folder in your site.

 Why don't my TMS access changes work?